Demonstration of the rotational viscosity transfer across scales in Navier-Stokes turbulence: Rethinking the non-solid rotativity

 In real systems, where point vortex models apply or in cases such as quantum vortices observed in a phase-controlled state---where vortex lines extend in the out-of-plane direction and rotate coherently---the nonzero nature of the first-order term can be expected to hold.
 In contrast, higher-order terms arise from asymmetries and deformations in vorticity distribution and may enhance or suppress the contribution from the first-order term, depending on the behavior of these higher-order structures.

-Equation~(\ref{eq:RecurrRel}) illustrates that the transfer of vorticity across scales can occur recursively through the rotational viscosity term $\nabla \times \vec{\omega}$.
+Equation~(\ref{eq:RecurrRel}) illustrates that the transfer of vorticity across scales can occur recursively through the rotational viscosity term $\nabla \times \boldsymbol{\omega}$.
 The theoretical analysis in this section reveals that three conditions must be satisfied for this effect to emerge.
-First, the vorticity gradient ($\nabla \vec{\omega}$) must become sufficiently steep to yield a nonzero value of $\vec{\omega} - 2\vec{\omega}_0$, potentially resulting in non-solid-body rotational flows.
+First, the vorticity gradient ($\nabla \boldsymbol{\omega}$) must become sufficiently steep to yield a nonzero value of $\boldsymbol{\omega} - 2\boldsymbol{\omega}_0$, potentially resulting in non-solid-body rotational flows.
 Second, one of the following subconditions must hold: (i) the total vorticity over the domain is nonzero, and the higher-order moments of the vorticity distribution do not cancel its contribution; or (ii) the total vorticity is zero, while the moments of the vorticity distribution remain nonzero.
 Third, the attenuation effect introduced by filtering, represented by ${\mathcal F}$ (or ${\mathcal F} \cdot {\mathcal G}$), must be sufficiently small so as not to negate the preceding conditions.
 Viscous dissipation is expected to be the primary contributor to this attenuation.
 We have also shown that a system composed entirely of positively signed point vortices can simultaneously satisfy all three of these conditions.

 Moreover, the interscale transfer of vorticity can also be observed within the framework of the standard Navier--Stokes formulation.
 Equation~(\ref{eq:NSwithSAMC}) is mathematically equivalent to the conventional Navier--Stokes equations; its vorticity-explicit form does not alter the underlying dynamics.
 Therefore, in the following section, we investigate a freely decaying 2D turbulent flow in a finite domain initialized with a configuration of positive-signed point vortices.
 This analysis is conducted using the vorticity--streamfunction formulation of the Navier--Stokes equations for incompressible viscous fluids, in order to further explore the nature of the interscale transfer mechanism.